PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 ### Rate Controller

-The rate controller is the inner-most loop with three independent PID controllers to control the body rates (yaw, pitch, roll).
+The rate controller is the inner-most loop with three independent PID controllers to control the body rates (roll, pitch, yaw).

 ::: info
 A well-tuned rate controller is very important as it affects _all_ flight modes.
-A badly tuned rate controller will be visible in [Position mode](../flight_modes_mc/position.md), for example, as "twitches" (the vehicle will not hold perfectly still in the air).
+A badly tuned rate controller will be visible in [Position mode](../flight_modes_mc/position.md), for example, as "twitches" or oscillations (the vehicle will not hold perfectly still in the air).
 :::

 #### Rate Controller Architecture/Form